 There is much more to Mevagissey than its history as a smuggler's haven, though.
 See agricultural tools, including a cider press and apple crusher used to make the local cider.
 One fascinating piece of equipment is a horse-drawn barley thresher.

-An archive of old photos show what life was life in Mevagissey since the middle of the 19th century.
-The top floor exhibits showcase objects found on nearby beaches, or were captured in fishermen's nets.
+An archive of old photos shows what life was life in Mevagissey since the middle of the 19th century.
+The top floor exhibits showcase objects found on nearby beaches or captured in fishermen's nets.

 Outside the museum entrance is the Armada Anchor, dating to 1588.
 The huge iron anchor was netted by a local fisherman, Colin Williams, near the Dodman in 1975.